jramcast/gitlab-ci-sonarqube/README.md

 ## Configuration

+### In Sonarqube

+If not installed yet, install [sonar-gitlab-plugin](https://github.com/gabrie-allaigre/sonar-gitlab-plugin) in your Sonarqube server, and follow the instructions to configure it](https://github.com/gabrie-allaigre/sonar-gitlab-plugin#configuration).

+### In your project

+As with [sonnar-scanner](https://docs.sonarqube.org/display/SCAN/Analyzing+with+SonarQube+Scanner), you will need to have a `sonar.properties` file in your project's root folder.

-Add the following to your `gitlab-ci.yml`
+To run the scan, add the following to your `gitlab-ci.yml`

 ```yml
 quality: